benedekrozemberczki/diff2vec/README.md

   --iter INT                    Number of ASGD iterations.
 Default is 1.
   --workers INT                 Number of cores.
 Default is 4.
   --alpha FLOAT                 Initial learning rate.
 Default is 0.025.
   --type STR                    Type of diffusion tree linearization.
-Default is Eulerian.
+Default is `eulerian`.
 ```

 ### Examples